uplo-tech/brand-assets-official/README.md

 Current examples of good naming in the community are: UploStats, Uplosync, UploWiki, and Uplomining.
 You know it's about Uplo, and get a good idea of what specifically the project might focus on.

-Just remember, if you’re trying to make a play on words, we pronounce Uplo like “sigh-uh” and not “see-ya”.
+Just remember, if you’re trying to make a play on words, we pronounce Uplo like “up-low” and not “U-P-L-O”.

 You can also create a wonderfully custom name that represents you or your work.
 Some examples are projects like Pixeldrain, Filebase, and roadie.